clusterlink-net/clusterlink/CONTRIBUTING.md

 There are more ways to help than code contribution.
-If you have experience in marketing, content creation, technical writing, project management, community management, or other areas we might not be have considered - please reach out!
+If you have experience in marketing, content creation, technical writing, project management, community management, or other areas we might not have considered - please reach out!

 We welcome many different types of contributions including: